Expedition: The Great Escape: 2014-15

 All along the main road and throughout Ubud’s streets you will find all sorts of arts and craft stores.
 Next to Mexico this was probably one of my favourite shopping experiences on the trip so far.

-Here’s a bit more information about the markets and stores in Ubud:
+Click here for more information about the markets and stores in Ubud.

 Rice field walk – yoga, wood carving

+Unforgettable.
 You can spend all day here, walking, chilling out with food and drink in one of half a dozen little family run eateries.
 You can even come to do wood carving or join a yoga retreat (accommodation is available in the rice fields).
 I’ve heard reports of some of the rice fields being overrun with tourists – I think we passed about 4 tourists the entire day.
+Maybe we didn't go to the touristy one?
+Again, Ubud isn't big so you'll have plenty of time to explore.